How To Enter Data

 - Primary Reference (PubMed ID) - For published articles this is the PubMed ID.
 You can leave this field blank and it will be completed by the AlzPED Curator.

 - Funding Source - List funding sources that supported the study.
-You can select one or more Funding Sources from the drop down menu, or enter the Funding Source if it does not appear within the list.
+Select one or more Funding Sources from the drop down menu, or enter the Funding Source if it does not appear within the list.

 - Study Goal and Principal Findings - Enter the primary study goal(s), and the overall outcomes anticipated/found, and information learned from the study.